Other methods & multipliers for valuation

 Nevertheless, the simplicity of this method is also its disadvantage.
 The reason is that it simplifies complex data into just a single value.
 The simplification can easily lead to misinterpretation and makes it very challenging to break down the effects of various factors.

-Common multipliers for valuation represent a moment in time of a company, instead of a period.
 As such, they don’t readily reveal how a business progresses or develops.
 In addition to this, the multiples indicate short-term information rather than long-term ones.
 Thus, the final values might just be applicable short lived and not for the long-term future.

 #1 Equity multiples